Psychology Faculty and Staff

 Marlena Ryba earned her Ph.D. in clinical psychology from the University of Tennessee in 2014.
 She teaches courses in general psychology, research methods, abnormal psychology, and health psychology.
 Her research interests include evidence based treatments of depression, behavioral medicine, and dissemination and implementation.

 Kerry A. Schwanz earned a Ph.D. in 2001 from the University of Georgia.
-She teaches courses in abnormal psychology, general psychology, school psychology and exceptional children, and psychological testing.
-Her research interests are in the areas of psychosocial and behavioral predictors of academic success in school-age and college-age students, and academic and social outcomes related to attention deficit hyperactivity disorder.
+She teaches courses in psychological testing, general psychology, abnormal psychology, school psychology and exceptional children, and research methods.
+Schwanz has conducted research in the areas of psychosocial and behavioral predictors of academic success in school-age and college-age students, academic and social outcomes related to attention deficit hyperactivity disorder, and psychology of teaching and learning.
+Her current research interests are in the areas of compassion fatigue, compassion satisfaction and self-care.
 Before joining the faculty at CCU, Schwanz worked as a certified school psychologist in South Carolina.

 |Theresa Stanton, Lecturer